espressif/esp-idf/docs/en/get-started/establish-serial-connection.rst

 .. only:: esp32c2

-    The default console baudrate on ESP32-C2 is 115200 when using a 40MHz XTAL, or 74880 when using a 26MHz XTAL.
+    The default console baud rate on ESP32-C2 is 115200 when a 40 MHz XTAL is used, or 74880 when a 26 MHz XTAL is used.

 .. only:: not esp32c2

-    The default console baudrate on {IDF_TARGET_NAME} is 115200.
+    The default console baud rate on {IDF_TARGET_NAME} is 115200.

 Windows and Linux
 ^^^^^^^^^^^^^^^^^

 In this example we will use `PuTTY SSH Client <https://www.putty.org/>`_ that is available for both Windows and Linux.
 You can use other serial programs and set communication parameters like below.

-Run terminal, set identified serial port, baud rate = 115200 (change this to the default baudrate your chip is using), data bits = 8, stop bits = 1, and parity = N. Below are example screen shots of setting the port and such transmission parameters (in short described as  115200-8-1-N) on Windows and Linux.
+Run terminal and set identified serial port.
+Baud rate = 115200 (if needed, change this to the default baud rate of the chip in use), data bits = 8, stop bits = 1, and parity = N. Below are example screenshots of setting the port and such transmission parameters (in short described as 115200-8-1-N) on Windows and Linux.
 Remember to select exactly the same serial port you have identified in steps above.

 .. figure:: ../../_static/putty-settings-windows.png
     :align: center